 Music is your life.
 It's what you've always wanted to do.
 And now you are about to open your very own record store.
 Whether you're going to deal in vinyl records or CDs, new or used, or all of the above, there are certain things you need to make sure so you have all your ducks in a row before you open.

 Chief importance among those things is the right insurance coverages.

 The purpose of insurance, in general, is to transfer the risk of loss from one business to another.
 In this case, it is to transfer the risk of your record shop's loss to your insurance company.
 So, in short, you pay the insurance company so that losses your shop incurs are paid for by the insurance company.

 Commercial Liability Insurance

 Commercial liability insurance is sometimes called general liability insurance or business general liability, and it is one of the insurance coverages which you will need in order to protect your record store.

 Your commercial liability policy will protect you if a customer slips or falls in your shop or is otherwise injured while in your establishment.
 If there are medical costs because of an accident, it will help pay them.
-If the injured person takes you to court, it will help pay for legal defense fees as well as court costs and settlement or judgements up to the limits you set when you buy the coverage.
+If the injured person takes you to court, it will help pay for legal defense fees as well as court costs and settlement or judgments up to the limits you set when you buy the coverage.

 Commercial Property Insurance